What is FAQ?

 I don’t have any camping gear, can I still come on the tour?

 Yes!
-You can use the tent service provided by our vendors, Bubba’s Pampered Pedalers on Shoreline West, and Comfy Campers on MUP.
-Sunrise Adventure is a hotel based tour so no camping equipment is needed.
-Also, you can stay at a nearby hotel/motel on any tour.
-More information is available at the web page for each tour and in the Rider Info booklet for each specific tour.
+You can use the tent service provided by our vendors or you can stay at a nearby hotel/motel.
+More information is available in the Participant Guide for each specific tour.

 If I have the tent service, what does that include?